Flexible constraint satisfiability and a problem in semigroup theory: Edge and vertex robust G3C

 \section{Edge and vertex robust G3C}

-The main result of this section is the following theorem, the first statement of which is Theorem 3.3 of \cite{AGK}.
-In Proposition \ref{pro:edgerobust} we also observe a slight extension to this theorem, that shows in the case that our construction is $3$-colourable, then there is also no non-local restrictions to the number of colours required to cover two distinct edges. \begin{thm} $2$-robust graph $3$-colourability is \texttt{NP}-complete.
-Moreover, this remains true for graphs in which every edge lies within a triangle. \end{thm} \begin{proof} The construction is closely based on a standard reduction of NAE3SAT to G3C except we have more triangles, and the robust colourability is proved by way of the technical conditions in Lemma \ref{lem:NAE}.
+The main result of this section is {the following} Theorem \ref{thm:G3C}, which will be an immediate corollary of Theorem \ref{thm:G3CI} below and Theorem \ref{thm:3robNAE}.
+A \emph{triangle} in a graph will mean a $3$-clique. \begin{thm} ${\leq} 2$-robust graph $3$-colourability {problem} is \texttt{NP}-complete.
+Moreover, this remains true for graphs in which every edge lies within exactly one triangle. \end{thm} The first statement in the theorem is given in \cite[Theorem 3.3]{AGK}. {The second statement will be required for later results in the article.} In Proposition \ref{pro:edgerobust} we also observe a slight extension to the theorem, that shows in the case that our construction is $3$-colourable, then there are also no non-local restrictions to the number of colours required to cover two distinct edges.

-We are given an instance $f(I)$ as constructed in Section \ref{sec:sat} and must construct a graph $\mathbb{G}$.
-The vertices are as follows. \begin{itemize} \item[A1] There is a special vertex $a$. \item[B1] For each variable $x$ there are vertices corresponding to both $x$ and $\neg x$ (the \emph{literal vertices}). \item[C1] For each clause $e$ we have three vertices $e_1,e_2,e_3$ (the \emph{clause position vertices}). \item[D1] For each clause $e$ we have three connector vertices $c_{e,1}, c_{e,2},c_{e,3}$. \end{itemize}

-The edges are described as follows. \begin{itemize} \item[E1] The special vertex is adjacent to all literal vertices. \item[F1] Each literal vertex $x$ is adjacent to its negation $\neg x$. \item[G1] For each clause $e$, the clause vertices $e_1,e_2,e_3$ form a clique. \item[H1] For each clause $e=(\ell_1\vee\ell_2\vee\ell_3)$ and each $i\in \{1,2,3\}$, the following three vertices form a $3$-clique: the literal vertex $z_i$, the connector vertex $c_{e,i}$ and $i$th clause position vertex $e_i$ for $e$. \end{itemize} Observe that the property that no clause contains both a variable and its negation ensures that there are no $4$-cycles: more precisely there are no four distinct vertices $u_0,u_1,u_2,u_3$ with each of $\{u_i,u_{i\oplus_4 1}\}$ an edge.

-We first recall that the constructed graph $\mathbb{G}$ is $3$-colourable if and only if the NAE3SAT instance $I$ is satisfiable in the NAE sense.
-Moreover, whenever there is a $3$-colouring of $\mathbb{G}$ in which the special vertex is coloured $2$, then the colours of the literal vertices lie amongst $\{0,1\}$ and necessarily correspond to a NAE-satisfying truth assignment.
-We omit details of this claim as this is completely standard and also routinely verified.
-Thus $\mathbb{G}$ is $3$-colourable if and only if the NAE3SAT instance $I$ is NAE-satisfiable.
-Now assume that $I$ is NAE-satisfiable, and hence is $3$-robustly NAE-satisfiable and has the other properties described in Lemma \ref{lem:NAE}.

-We first verify $2$-robustness of $\mathbb{G}$.
-By symmetry it suffices to consider only $3$-colourings where the special vertex is coloured by $2$.
-Let $u,v$ be a pair of distinct but nonadjacent vertices.
-It suffices to like-colour $u$ and $v$ and to unlike-colour $u$ and $v$ (then choosing colour names achieves all possible colourings of $u,v$).